 Accessible and family-friendly, the 17-storey Rydges hotel offers both self-catering and bedroom-only stays.
 It has a spa, a lap pool, a sauna and a gym as well as an award-winning grill-style restaurant (steak is the speciality here) and a wine and whisky bar.
-The downtown location – sandwiched between the city and sea – provides guests with diverse outlooks.
-Onsite self and valet parking is available for a fee.
+The downtown location – sandwiched between the city and sea – provides diverse outlooks.
+On-site self and valet parking is available for a fee.

 An ultra-bijou option, this beachside B&B has just three ensuite rooms with heated floors.
-It’s ideal for travellers wishing to stay further from the centre, lying 3 miles (4.8km) from the main city hub.
+It’s ideal for travellers wishing to stay farther from the centre, lying 5km (3mi) from the main city hub.
 A garden, lounge and terrace are shared by guests (although one of the rooms comes with a private deck).
-The Weta Cave museum, home to a collection of Lord of the Rings props and memorabilia, is only a short distance away.
+The Wētā Cave museum, home to a collection of Lord of the Rings props and memorabilia, is only a short distance away.

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.